-- banks and other financial institutions;

-- insurance companies;

-- pension plans;

-- cooperatives;

-- regulated investment companies;

-- real estate investment trusts;

-- broker-dealers;

-- traders in securities that elect to use a mark-to-market method of accounting;

-- certain former U.S. citizens or long-term residents;

-- tax-exempt entities (including private foundations);

-- persons liable for alternative minimum tax;

-- holders who acquire their ADSs or Class A ordinary shares pursuant to any employee share option or otherwise as compensation: - investors that will hold their ADSs or Class A ordinary shares as part of a straddle, hedge, conversion, constructive sale or other integrated transaction for U.S. federal income tax purposes; - investors that have a functional currency other than the U.S. dollar; - persons that actually or constructively own 10% or more of our stock; or - partnerships or other entities taxable as partnerships for U.S. federal income tax purposes, or persons holding common stock through such entities.
+- banks and other financial institutions; - · insurance companies; - · pension plans; - cooperatives; - · regulated investment companies; - real estate investment trusts; - broker-dealers; - traders in securities that elect to use a mark-to-market method of accounting; - certain former U.S. citizens or long-term residents; - tax-exempt entities (including private foundations); - persons liable for alternative minimum tax; - holders who acquire their ADSs or Class A ordinary shares pursuant to any employee share option or otherwise as compensation; - investors that will hold their ADSs or Class A ordinary shares as part of a straddle, hedge, conversion, constructive sale or other integrated transaction for U.S. federal income tax purposes; - investors that have a functional currency other than the U.S. dollar; - persons that actually or constructively own 10% or more of our stock (by vote or value); - investors required to accelerate the recognition of any item of gross income with respect to our ADSs or Class A ordinary shares as a result of such income being recognized on an applicable financial statement; or - partnerships or other entities taxable as partnerships for U.S. federal income tax purposes, or persons holding common stock through such entities.